anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 in front of an unavailable segment for potentially long time (e.g., days) before they can be forwarded.

-Note: BRSKI typically uses HTTP over TLS, but also other variants are possible, such as
+Note: BRSKI (RFC 8995) specifies how to use HTTP over TLS, but further variants are known, such as
 Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}} using CoAP over DTLS.
 In the sequel, 'HTTP' and 'TLS' are just references to the most common case, where variants such as using CoAP and/or DTLS are meant to be subsumed --